 - Property maintenance services, such as landscaping, cleaning, painting, patching drywall and snow shoveling

-- Administrative services, including reception relief and courier services
+- Administrative services, including front office reception and courier services

 - Program support, including drop in operators, peer support workers, arts and crafts leaders and community kitchen cooks.

 All jobs have a training component to enable participants to develop new and transferable skills.
 The counseling and supports we provide, as well as the experience of the job itself, help program participants develop their full potential.

 Participants receive fair wages, work experience, skills development, individual supports and a sense of independence.
 Houselink also provides professional job search coaching, resume preparation services and access to the internet.

 Through our supported emploment program, we are responding to a real need and helping to improve the economic base of a historically impoverished community.